Ways to Participate

 We’ll follow up with you as we go.

-To support our success in holding this event together, we’ll be having a small “facilitator training” session at the beginning of the event, to help share good practices and bring us all together on the same page.
+To support our success in holding this event together, we’ll be having a small “facilitator training” session at the beginning of Camp, to help share good practices and bring us all together on the same page.

 Channel Your Inner Link

-"The game was to be set in both the past and the future and as the main character would travel between both and be the link between them, they called him Link."
+"The game was to be set in both the past and the future.
+As the main character would travel between both and be the link between them, they called him Link."

 --Shigeru Miyamoto, creator of The Legend of Zelda